jdx/mise/docs/cli/index.md

           If not specified, all tools in global and local configs will be shown

 Options:
+  -l, --bump
+          Compares against the latest versions available, not what matches the current config

+          For example, if you have `node = "20"` in your config by default `mise outdated` will only show other 20.x versions, not 21.x or 22.x versions.

+          Using this flag, if there are 21.x or newer versions it will display those instead of 20.x.

   -J, --json
           Output in JSON format

+      --no-header
+          Don't show table header

 Examples: